Bourbon Truffles – Proof that God Exists

 Give them to me now!

 Whew!
 That was some seriously hard work getting through all those truffles.
-I think I need to treat myself to the remaining truffles and a few glasses of Bourbon.
+I must treat myself to the remaining truffles and a few glasses of Bourbon.

-In all seriousness though, I cannot recommend Art Eatables truffles enough.
+In all seriousness, though, I cannot recommend Art Eatables truffles enough.
 They are simply divine.
-They take the best of chocolate and Bourbon and somehow make them better together.
-I know of no other example of alchemy that is as pleasing and soul satisfying as what Kelly has done with her Bourbon Truffles.
+They take the best of chocolate and Bourbon and make them better together.
+I know of no other example of alchemy that is as pleasing and soul-satisfying as what Kelly has done with her Bourbon Truffles.

 PS – Make sure to ‘Like’ them on Facebook as well.

-Here’s a montage of photos I took of the first box I received so everyone could get an idea of the packaging and care given to each shipment.
+Here’s a montage of photos of the first box I received so everyone could get an idea of the packaging and care given to each shipment.

 Art Eatables Bourbon Truffles Packaging